 The longer you spend in guitar circles, the more gear you start to learn about.
-Of course, in the beginning guitars, amps, and the occasional effects pedal are our primary concerns, but as your skills improve, the quest for a signature sound begins.
+In the beginning, our primary concerns are guitars, amps, and the occasional effects pedal, but as your skills improve, the quest for a signature sound begins.

 One of the pedals that tends to be overlooked until the point in a guitarist’s life where tone becomes a priority is the preamp pedal.
-The term preamp pedal is often misused, and even more so misunderstood.
-So, what exactly is a preamp pedal?
+The term preamp pedal is often misused, and even more misunderstood.
+So what exactly is a preamp pedal?
 Why are they useful?

 What Are Preamp Pedals?